Minnesota Ovarian Cancer Alliance (MOCA)

-- Budget should clearly state total amount requested.
-Budget should include category of expense and include a rationale for each budget item.
-MOCA funds can be used for PI salary, conference travel and publication costs as deemed necessary by PI.
+- Budget should include the category of expense and include a rationale for each budget item.
+MOCA funds can be used for PI salary, conference travel, and publication costs as deemed necessary by PI.
 Salary costs should be detailed.
 MOCA funds cannot be used for indirect costs.

 - Information about PI, including:

 - Biographical statement of personal career goals of PI (one page)

 - Contact information, including direct phone number and email address

 - Curriculum vitae (resume), including education, honors, professional experience, publications, grants

 - Biographical sketch format is acceptable